WalkerMao/walkermao.github.io/_posts/2022-07-10-the-curse-of-dimensionality-in-machine-learning.md

 <div align='center'>
 <figure>
 <img src="https://www.visiondummy.com/wp-content/uploads/2014/04/sparseness.png" alt="Highly dimensional feature spaces are sparse around their origin" style="zoom:100%;" />
-<figcaption style="font-size:80%;"> Figure.
-As the dimensionality increases, a larger percentage of the data points reside in the corners of the feature space.
+<figcaption style="font-size:80%;"> Figure: As the dimensionality increases, a larger percentage of the data points reside in the corners of the feature space.
 (Source: [4]) </figcaption>
 </figure>
 </div>

 In addition, an interesting surprise in high-dimensional spaces is that hypercubes are both convex and "pointy".

 ## Distances

 Under certain reasonable and broad assumptions on data distribution (much broader than independent and identically distributed dimensions), as dimensionality increases, given a sample set and an arbitrary query data point in that set, the distances from the query point to the nearest and farthest neighbors in the set tend to be equal. [^5] [^6] Thus, the distance measures lose their effectiveness to measure similarity.

+TODO

 ## Others